szoftveres/RF_instruments/siggen/README.md

 The available keywords and commands can be listed with the `help` command:
 ```
 > help
   help - print this help
- vars - print vars
+  vars - print rsrc vars
   ver - FW build
- format - format EEPROM
- del "file" - del file
- dir - list files
- hexdump "file"
+  print [expr] "str"
+  sleep [millisecs] - sleep
+  if [expr] "cmdline" - execute cmdline if expr is true
+  new - clear program
   [0-n] "cmdline" - enter command line
- new - clear program
- end - end program
   list - list program
   run - run program
- print [expr] "str"
+  end - end program
   goto [line] - jump
   gosub [line] - call
   return - return
- if [expr] "cmdline" - execute cmdline if expr is true
- rfon - RF on
- rfoff - RF off
- cfg - show cfg
   loadprg "name" - load program
   saveprg "name" - save program
+  copy "src" "new"
+  dir - list files
+  hexdump "file"
+  del "file" - del file
+  format - format EEPROM
   loadcfg - load config
   savecfg - save config
- sleep [millisecs] - sleep
+  cfg - print cfg
- amtone  [millisecs] - AM tone
+  amtone  [ms] - AM tone
- fmtone  [dev] [millisecs] - FM tone
+  fmtone  [dev] [ms] - FM tone
+  rfon - RF on
+  rfoff - RF off
 ```

 ### 32 kB EEPROM storage

-Programs can be loaded or stored as files with the `loadprg` and `saveprg` commands, the contents of the file system can be listed with the `dir` command, files can be deleted using `del`, and the contents can be viewed with the `hexdump` commands.
+Programs can be loaded or stored as files with the `loadprg` and `saveprg` commands, the contents of the file system can be listed with the `dir` command, files can be deleted using `del` and copied using the `copy` commands, and the contents can be viewed with the `hexdump` commands.

 A minimalist, FAT-like filesystem is implemented on top of the 32 kB EEPROM, giving efficient usage of space and familiar programming interface (`open`, `close`, `read`, `write`) for any kind of data storage.